-FINAL MQ Which MQ Task 6 Fate of Preliminary Preliminary MQ Num 71 CBR, MBR Status Active MQ Group Climate Change: Aquatic Resource Issues Sort Assessment Type 4.
-Relative Effects of CAs on CEs MQ Reframed Final Management Question Where will aquatic CEs experience significant deviations from historic climate variation that potentially could affect the hydrologic and temperature regimes of these aquatic CEs?
-Proposed by BLM Where are the areas of potential future change from climate change?
-Rationale for Fate 76 MBR Active Military Constrained Areas U 1.
+FINAL MQ Num Which Ecoreg MQ Status MQ Group Sort Task 6 Assessment Type Fate of Preliminary MQ Final Management Question Preliminary MQ Proposed by BLM Rationale for Fate Clarifications 71 CBR, MBR Active Climate Change: Aquatic Resource Issues Т 4.
+Relative Effects of CAs on CEs Reframed Where will aquatic CEs experience significant deviations from historic climate variation that potentially could affect the hydrologic and temperature regimes of these aquatic CEs?
+Where are the areas of potential future change from climate change? nationale for rate This question was reframed to address climate-related drivers of hydrology, rather than changes in climate generically.
+Incorporates concerns of deleted MQs 86, 87, and 88 (CBR #s 72, 73, 74), to extent they can be addressed at REA scale.
+76 MBR Active Military Constrained Areas U 1.
 Where Are CEs and CAs?
 Reframed Where are areas of planned expansion of military use?
-Where might these areas change in the future? msr 4/12: added back they want the 29 Paln expansion boundaries We delivered 3 optior INACTIV E, DROPPED, MERGED MAN IAGEMENT QUESTIONS 78 CBR Inactive Species A 1.
+Where might these areas change in the future? msr 4/12: added back, they want the 29 Palms expansion boundaries.
+We delivered 3 options lack of data INACTIV E, DROPPED, MERGED MAN IAGEMENT QUESTIONS 78 CBR Inactive Species А 1.
 Where Are CEs and CAs?
 Integrated with other MQ Where are active Bald Eagle nests?
 Where are they?
-Bald eagles will be addressed as part of Landscape Species CE MQs 79 CBR Inactive Species A 1.
+Bald eagles will be addressed as part of Landscape Species CE MQs 79 CBR Inactive Species А 1.
 Where Are CEs and CAs?
 Integrated with other MQ Where are active Golden Eagle nests?
 Where are they?
-Golden eagles will be addressed as part of Landscape Species CE MQs xx CBR, MBR Inactive Species А Research that is out of scope Where are habitats that may be limiting species sustainability?
+Golden eagles will be addressed as part of Landscape Species CE MQs XX CBR, MBR Inactive Species А Research that is out of scope Where are habitats that may be limiting species sustainability?
 Clarify "sustainability", but this concept is difficult and is a research question beyond the scope of the REA.
 Clarify the meaning of "habitats that limit" 17 CBR Inactive Aquatic Sites of High Biodiversity D 1.
 Where Are CEs and CAs?
 Merged What has been the general level of survey effort (ecoregion-wide, not site-specific) for spring snails and other species of concern?
-What areas have been (and have not been) surveyed for spring snails and other species of concern?
+What areas have been (and have not been) surveyed for spring snails and other species of concern? merged with #6; we are not able to provide site-specific review of survey effort.
 29.5 CBR, MBR Inactive Soils F 4.
-Relative Effects of CAs on CEs Added Where will current sensitive soil types experience significant deviations from normal climate variation? dropped, 4/12
+Relative Effects of CAs on CEs Added Where will current sensitive soil types experience significant deviations from normal climate variation? dropped, 4/12 Climate space trends analyses will be reported by 4th level watershed; which may be subsequently combined with these sites as needed.